 In this double-issue, we report on the tenth in the on-going series of compliance workshops

 the Division has conducted for registered investment advisers and their representatives.
 We also

 report on the Division’s latest investor education initiative to train local law enforcement

-investigators about securities-related scams.
+investigators about securities-related schemes.
 We report on the NC Senior Consumer Fraud Task Force’s 2012

 Public and Private Sector Award winners, which includes the Division’s own John Maron.
 We include

 information about the Elder Investment Fraud and Financial Exploitation (EIFFE) Prevention Program training

 the Division is sponsoring at the Mountain Area Health Education Center (MAHEC) on November 31.

 Registration details are included.
 We also recount the Department’s involvement with the 2012 NC State Fair.

 We provide an update on the status of the Investor Education in Your Workplace® program the Department is